Deep brain stimulation: the future is personalised

 “As soon as a patient diagnosed with Parkinson’s starts having problems related to medication that may put their career or quality of life in danger, we recommend DBS, considering how safe and effective it is.”

-For more information on DBS please visit the EPDA website.
+For more information on DBS please visit Parkinson’s Europe website.